 Can I do anything to help win my Central Cord Syndrome and SSDI/SSI case?

 The most important thing you can do for your case is to go to the doctor and follow his/her advice.
 I advise my clients that doing everything that they can to get well is the most practical way to win.
 Also having an attorney who is NC State Bar Board Certified, familiar with your impairments and you helps!
-The Bishop Law Firm represents Social Security Disability clients in Raleigh, Cary, Durham and surrounding areas in North Carolina.
-Call us today for a free case evaluation, (919) 615-3095.
+The Bishop Law Firm represents Social Security Disability clients in Raleigh, Durham, Fayetteville, Cary, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
+Call us today for a free case review, (919) 615-3095.